 Hallmarks of the Department of Computer Science at Baylor are similar to programs across the campus: individual advising, a highly-qualified faculty, small classes, and a commitment to undergraduate education.
 Baylor’s broad-based liberal arts background enables students to add breadth to areas represented in the department.
 Group projects, technical writing, and individual presentations enhance skills necessary for success in the ever-expanding areas of computer applications.

 Most faculty members have research, industrial or consulting experience in addition to Ph.D. degrees.
 Faculty and students enhance their knowledge of computer science by participating in professional organizations and activities.

-The Department of Computer Science prepares students for these roles by offering a Bachelor of Science in Computer Science (B.S.C.S.) degree, a Bachelor of Arts (B.A.) degree with a major in Computer Science, a Bachelor of Science in Informatics (B.S.I.) degree with a major in bioinformatics, a Master of Science in Computer Science, and a Doctor of Philosophy in Computer Science.
+The Department of Computer Science prepares students for these roles by offering a Bachelor of Science in Computer Science (B.S.C.S.) degree, a Bachelor of Arts (B.A.) degree with a major in Computer Science, a Bachelor of Science in Informatics (B.S.I.) degree with a major in bioinformatics or data science, a Master of Science in Computer Science, an Online Master of Science in Computer Science, and a Doctor of Philosophy in Computer Science.

-A Computer Science minor is offered for students in other programs.
+A Computer Science minor and Data Science minor are offered for students in other programs.

-We seek to be the preeminent Computer Science Department in the country, known for quality education and leading edge research.
+We seek to be an outstanding Computer Science Department, known for quality education and leading edge research.